 “For women who are good candidates for a trial of labor, I lay out the case for both options.
 Ultimately, however, the decision really lies in the woman’s hands,” she says, adding “It’s important to me that women feel they’re in control of their birth process.”

-Dr. Boardman’s philosophy on offering patients control whenever possible is part of Florida Hospital’s wider value system.
+Dr. Crider's philosophy on offering patients control whenever possible is part of AdventHealth for Women's wider value system.
 Exercising choice through decision making leads to improved health and longevity.

 Thanks to our deep pool of expertise, we’re ready to adapt if plans change and it becomes necessary to perform a C-section.
 Our goal is for mothers to be confident about their choice, because, in the birthing room as elsewhere, a positive attitude can strengthen the health of your mind, body and spirit.